mat1/building-microservices/exercises/5-config.md

 # Configuration

 In this exercise, you learn how to configure your Spring Boot App.
-You can find more details about how the Spring Boot Configuration mechanism works [here](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).
+You can find more details about how the Spring Boot configuration mechanism works [here](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).

 ### Externalized Configuration

 Your task is to make the two endpoint URLs configurable.
 The URLs should be configured in the `application.properties` file similar to the example below:

 ```